 The final phase is integration – where the funds enter the legitimate economy.
 The launderer might choose to invest the funds into real estate, high-end assets, or businesses.

-Money Laundering topologies for moving money
+Money Laundering Topologies for Moving Money

 There are many common types of money laundering schemes, including casino, cash business, smurfing and foreign investment/round-tripping schemes.
 Here is how some of them work:

-- Casino scheme works converting cash into casino chips, converted back into cash after they are played or just held by the launderer for a short time.
+- Casino scheme works by converting cash into casino chips, converted back into cash after they are played or just held by the launderer for a short time.

 - Cash-business scheme is used for laundering large amounts of cash.
-There are many businesses who handle most of their transactions in cash and allow illicit cash to be inserted among their legitimate business transactions.
+There are many businesses that handle most of their transactions in cash and allow illicit cash to be inserted among their legitimate business transactions.